-Copyright © 2016 by John A. Dove, Daniel J. Smith, and the Mercatus Center at George Mason University ike many states throughout the nation, Alabama currently stands at a crossroads.
+The opinions expressed in Mercatus Research are the authors' and do not represent official positions of the Mercatus Center or George Mason University. ike many states throughout the nation, Alabama currently stands at a crossroads.
 The road Alabama has been traveling down has increasingly embraced a larger role for state government in relation to the private sector and in a fiscally unsustainable manner.
 Growing fiscal problems have been left for the next legislative session, the next election, or even the next generation to address.
 This paper argues that reforms can be made now to avert Alabama's looming financial crisis by curtailing growth in the size of government and by adopting reforms that help foster economic growth.